ArneClaerhout/color_planar_graphs/README.md

 ```
 This will compile plantri and make sure you can use it.

-Now, go straight to the source directory.
+Now, go straight to the source directory and be sure to compile the code.
 ```
-cd ../Code/optimizedSrc/
+cd ../Code/veryOptimizedSrc/
+javac Main.java
 ```

-Once there, make sure a python virtual environment is created by running the following command:
+Also, make sure a python virtual environment is created by running the following command:
 ```
 ./setupVenv.sh
 ```
 This will create the venv and install all needed libraries.
-Now you're ready to use the algorithm!
+Now you're ready to use the coloring algorithm!

 ## General Usage